Temple

 Not as a place — as a context

-Temple is built through repetition.
 Not repetition as discipline — repetition as relationship.

 Temple and the Underfield

-Same stability — different scale
+Same continuity — different scale

 The Underfield and Temple are closely related, but they are not the same thing.